soaErikNord/soadocs/SimpleDev/SimpleDev.md

 "close" : true
 }) %>
 ```
-soa.cm.borderlessbutton
+soa.cm.borderlessbutton<br/>
-•   ‘borderlessbutton’ is a button that looks like an image, normally used when the class exists in the stylesheet
+* `borderlessbutton` is a button that looks like an image, normally used when the class exists in the stylesheet
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.borderlessButton({
 "innerClasses" : "soa-ui-cm-img-txt soa-ui-cm-icon-imgtxt-thumb-neutral",
     "name" : "Thumbs up"
 })%>
 ```
-soa.cm.card
+soa.cm.card<br/>
-•   `card` is a set of HTML elements that display information neatly on a presentable card.
+* `card` is a set of HTML elements that display information neatly on a presentable card.
 This card can contain a title, a subtitle, a legend (containing multiple elements), and a description, as well as an image of the subject of information ("avatar")
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.card({
     "avatarUrl" : "/path/to/img.png",